dmelia/interactive-resume-java-backend/README.md

 # interactive-resume-java-backend

-The Resume Management System is a Java Spring Boot application that allows users to generate, share, and download ATS (Applicant Tracking System) compliant resumes.
+The Interactive Resume Backend project is a Java Spring Boot application that allows users to generate, share, and download ATS (Applicant Tracking System) compliant resumes.
 Additionally, the system helps users manage their job search activities through a table containing information such as date/time of contact with a company, the name of the company, contact person, notification dates, and more.

 ## Features